dudung/soal/_posts/phys/2020-11-09-statics-beam-horiz-hang-ceil-diag-wire-2.md

 date: 2020-11-09 20:54:00 +07
 permalink: /physics/statics-beam-horiz-hang-ceil-diag-wire-2
 ---
-A uniform beam is hung horizontally from ceiling through two wires attached at some positions on the beam, where each wire has different angle with vertical direction.
+A uniform beam is hung horizontally from ceiling through two wires attached at some positions on the beam, where each wire has different angle with horizontal direction.
 It is a simpler case of a horizontal beam suspended by two cables, where a person standing on one of the end of the beam [[1](#ref1)].

 ## Problem
-An uniform beam is supported horizontally by two wires attached to ceiling, where each wire has different angle with vertical direction as shown in following Fig. <a href="#fig:shbar-vwire2-0">1</a>.
+An uniform beam is supported horizontally by two wires attached to ceiling, where each wire has different angle with horizontal direction as shown in following Fig. <a href="#fig:shbar-vwire2-0">1</a>.
 The beam is in a stable condition.

 {:refdef: style="text-align: center;"}
 ![horizontal beam suspended by two vertical wires](/assets/img/phys/hbar-dwire2-0.png)